 What time should I plan to arrive and depart?

 NLA begins at 12PM, on Thursday, June 22.
-Students who are flying into Denver International Airport can take our shuttle bus to and from CCU.
-The shuttle departs DIA at 11:00 AM, so please plan on arriving at the airport no later than 10:15AM.
+Students who are flying into Denver International Airport will take our shuttle bus to and from CCU(Round-trip shuttle fee is $50).
+The last shuttle departs DIA at 11:00 AM, so please plan on arriving at the airport no later than 10:15AM.
 On Sunday, June 25, the shuttle will depart for DIA at 12:30 PM.
 Please plan departing flights no earlier than 3:30 PM.
 Don't worry, arrival flight delays will be handled by NLA staff.
 We won't leave you behind!

 If you are driving or getting dropped off at the Academy, please plan to arrive between 10:30AM - 11:30AM, on Thursday, June 22.